 As a repository for over 2.8 million artifacts and specimens, the Manitoba Museum possesses a collection that is made up of pretty much everything and anything you can imagine!
 One of the more humble artifacts that you might not think of in the museum’s collection, and one that is of practical use in everyday lives, are books.
 I personally only thought of books as the stories or information that was contained within, until two years ago, when a particular book came across my workbench.

-When Dr. Sawatzky brought the bible into the conservation lab, it was in very poor condition.
+When Dr. Sawatzky brought the Bible into the conservation lab, it was in very poor condition.
 Perhaps a sign of its dedicated use and a symbol of how far it has travelled both in time and distance.
 The coverboards were falling off, the spine was torn and abraded, numerous sections of pages were loose as well as heavily soiled and damaged.
-Chosen to be displayed in the new Prairie gallery, opening in the fall of 2020, it would need a lot of love and care to ensure its safe display.
+Chosen to be displayed in the new Prairies Gallery, opening in the fall of 2020, it would need a lot of love and care to ensure its safe display.

 While the pages were drying, the front and back coverboards were worked on.
 These were cleaned, humidified and the leather re-adhered into the original position.
 The spine was the trickiest part of the whole piece, in that the original cloth used to hold the coverboards to the text block was too weak and a new cast had to be made for the spine to go on.
 Small details such as the paper raised bands on the spine are telling signs of the type of intricate details the original bookbinder put into his craft.